eclipse-edc/Connector/docs/developer/performance-tuning.md

 - `iteration-wait`: the time that the state machine will pass before fetching the next batch of entities to process in the case in the last iteration there was no processing; Otherwise no wait is applied.
 - `batch-size`: how many entities are fetched from the store for processing by the connector instance.
-The entities are leased, so for the time of the processing no other connector instances can read the same entities.
+The entities are locked pessimistically against mutual access, so for the time of the processing no other connector instances can read the same entities.

 ### How to tune them
 In the control-plane there are 3 state machines: